jacobgil/pytorch-grad-cam/README.md

 `pip install grad-cam`

-Tested on Common CNN Networks and Vision Transformers!
+⭐ Tested on Common CNN Networks and Vision Transformers.

-Includes smoothing methods to make the CAMs look nice.
+⭐ Includes smoothing methods to make the CAMs look nice.
+⭐ Full support for batches of images, and fast implementations.

 | Method   | What it does |
 |----------|--------------|